hotosm/tm-admin/docs/schema.md

 has been removed as it's possible to just query the database for users with or without email addresses.

-The *users* tables also absorbed the team_members table, adding these columns to the *users* table as a jsonb array.
-This lets a user have different functions or activity across multiple projects, which is currently not supported by TM.

-* join_request_notifications
-* team
-* active
-* function

 #### Projects Table

 There's a lot of project related tables.